spuithori/svelte-ionic-app/README.md

 - Add IonPage, IonTabs and IonBackButton are not part of the default export - these are svelte components, so index.ts cannot handle these (?)

-- Ion Icons implementation will not support md and ios specific icons etc (yet) - name prop does not function - also happening in Vue/React.Similar icon issues arise with other component that can digest custom icons (to check)
+- Ion Icons implementation will not support md and ios specific icons etc (yet) - name prop does not function - also happening in Vue/React.Similar icon issues arise with other component that can digest custom icons (to check) - solution could be to make a svelte IonIcon component, but that will likely import all icons in a non-tree-shakable way?

 - Adding custom class to Modal/Popover does not work (using controller) - using inline Modal/Popover is probably better anyway